|

 CLERICO

-colorful and charismatic, yet shy, character for many years.
-He's a tremendous winemaker,
+known this colorful and charismatic, yet shy, character for many years.
+He was

 We visited one time, years ago, and he asked us to taste and evaluate